jhuffman025/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects

-Hi!
-I created this github to upload personal projects about data analysis.
+I created this github to upload data analytic projects.
+I'm currently in enrolled in the google data anlytics certification course and I have reached the halfway mark.